Hubbell (HUBB)

 13. Is Now The Time To Buy Hubbell?

-There are multiple reasons why we think Hubbell is an amazing business.
-To begin with, its revenue growth was decent over the last five years, and its growth over the next 12 months is expected to accelerate.
-And while its organic revenue growth has disappointed, its rising cash profitability gives it more optionality.
-On top of that, Hubbell’s expanding operating margin shows the business has become more efficient.
+Hubbell possesses a number of positive attributes.
+To kick things off, its revenue growth was solid over the last five years.
+And while its organic revenue growth has disappointed, its impressive operating margins show it has a highly efficient business model.
+On top of that, its expanding operating margin shows the business has become more efficient.

-Wall Street analysts have a consensus one-year price target of $478.67 on the company (compared to the current share price of $437.71), implying they see 9.4% upside in buying Hubbell in the short term.
+Wall Street analysts have a consensus one-year price target of $503.77 on the company (compared to the current share price of $498).